DevWhiteFox/PixelMapperDocs/README.md

 Meanwhile, a user who wants the data of a specific pixel (using coordinates) will follow the same process: byte[] -> build *object* -> cast to surrogate (if needed) -> rebuild original type, and lastly, provide it to the player.

-Note: Retrieving the data requires specifying the type as Generic, which can differ from the type of the sublayer only if it can be cast; otherwise, it will give an error.
+> Note: Retrieving the data requires specifying the type as Generic, which can differ from the type of the sublayer only if it can be cast; otherwise, it will give an error.

-Example: T must be a type that can cast the data of the type set in the settings.
+> Example: T must be a type that can cast the data of the type set in the settings.

     PixelPack<T> pixelPack = new PixelPack<T>(pixelLayers);
     PixelOutput<T> point = pixelPack.GetPixelOutput(1,4);

 ## TODO of README
-- Explain how a grid of color work combined with Color2Object
 - Explain i can turn off a RGB channel and for what purpose
 - Explain how use the assets
     - First using sub asset